Lok Sabha passes Waqf Amendment Bill with 288 votes in favour

 The Janata Dal (United) and Telugu Desam Party, key allies of the BJP, supported the changes.

-The bill was adopted after a 12-hour debate, with 288 votes in favour and 232 against it, reported The Times of India.
+The bill was adopted after midnight following a 12-hour debate, with 288 votes in favour and 232 against it, reported The Times of India.
 The bill needs to be cleared by the Rajya Sabha before it receives the president’s assent.

 The Bharatiya Janata Party-led National Democratic Alliance has 293 MPs in the Lok Sabha.
 After winning 240 seats in the 2024 Lok Sabha elections and losing the majority in the Lower House, the BJP has had to rely on its alliance partners Janata Dal (United) and Telugu Desam Party to pass bills.